 How can facility teams quantify the ROI of AI and robotics in cleaning and maintenance?

 Begin with baseline data: current labor hours, equipment downtime, energy use, and incident counts.
-Compare post-pilot results to these metrics as well as to industry benchmarks, where AI often yields 20-30% downtime reduction and notable asset and labor gains.1Ai In The Facilities Industry Statistics: Market Data Report 2026
+Compare post-pilot results to these metrics as well as to industry benchmarks, where AI often yields 20-30% downtime reduction and notable asset and labor gains.[1]

 Are smaller portfolios at a disadvantage when negotiating with integrated platform providers?